okozelsk/NET/Readme.md

 |[Libras](https://timeseriesclassification.com/description.php?Dataset=Libras)|92.78%|89.4%|DTWi|

-### Code examples (2. menu choice)
-This very simple machine learning example shows how to learn Feed Forward Network component to solve boolean algebra.
-Feed Forward network is a part of the State Machine's readout layer, but here is shown that it can be also used as a stand alone component.

-### Code examples (3. menu choice)
+### 2. menu choice: Code examples related to State Machine
-Example shows how to setup State Machine configuration from the scratch in the code, then how to train State Machine and how to verify its performance.
+Switches to sub-menu with several code examples showing how to configure State Machine manually from scratch or using the StateMachineDesigner component to perform classification or forecasting, then how to train State Machine and verify its performance.

-### Code examples (4, ... menu choices)
+### 3. menu choice: Code examples related to State Machine
-Several examples show usage of the State Machine Designer component to setup simple State Machine configurations, then how to train State Machine and how to verify its performance.

-### Data format for the demo application
-Input data is standardly located in the "Data" sub-folder relative to the location of the executable DemoConsoleApp.exe.
-Data is expected in csv format and data delimiter can be a tab, semicolon or comma character.
-* **Continuous feeding regime** requires a standard csv format, where the first line contains the names of the data fields and each next line contains the data.
-[Here](./Demo/DemoConsoleApp/Data/TTOO.csv) is an example
-* **Patterned feeding regime** requires specific logical csv format without colum names (header).
-Each data line contains values of steady (optional) and repetitive pattern features followed by expected output values at the end.
-Values of repetitive pattern features can be organized in two ways: groupped [v1(t1),v2(t1),v1(t2),v2(t2),v1(t3),v2(t3)] or sequential [v1(t1),v1(t2),v1(t3),v2(t1),v2(t2),v2(t3)].
-[Here](./Demo/DemoConsoleApp/Data/LibrasMovement_train.csv) is an example
+Switches to sub-menu with several code examples showing how to  independently use non-recurrent network components.
+State Machine's readout layer consists of hirarchical structure of non-recurrent network components, but here is shown how to use them as the standalone components with no relation to State Machine.

+### 4. menu choice: Playground
+This choice runs the [Playground](./Demo/DemoConsoleApp/Playground.cs) module where you can quickly discover and try to use RCNet components.

 ## RCNet library (.NET Standard 2.0)